matinnuhamunada/hpc101/docs/source/tutorial/session1/real_examples.rst

     **Node** refers to a single computing unit within an HPC system.
 Each node can have multiple CPUs and GPUs and independent memory.

+    A **cluster** is a group of interconnected nodes that work together as a single system.
+    Each node typically has its own CPU, memory, storage, and possibly GPU resources.
+The nodes are connected through a high-speed network, and they coordinate to run tasks in parallel.

+    An HPC system is a very powerful cluster.

 .. image:: ./figs/gadi.jpg